mathesar-foundation/mathesar-wiki/design/specs/navigation.md

 ## Phasing Out Tab Navigation

 Tabs will be phased out as part of the new navigation improvements.

+## Changing 'Queries' to 'Explorations'

+We've decided to alter the name of "Queries" to "Explorations" based on team input.
+When used with "Data Explorer," the term "query" becomes problematic.
+Also, because Mathesar queries are distinct from database queries, using the name "query" for them may cause confusion.

 ## Navigation Methods